HewlettPackard/oneview-ansible/examples/ImageStreamer/README.md

 ```

-​	This playbook will retrieve all deployment plans in image streamer and store them under ```/data/deployment-plans/<deploymentplanname.yml> ``` .
+​	This playbook will retrieve all deployment plans in image streamer and store them at  ```/data/deployment-plans/<deploymentplanname.yml> ``` .
 The deploymentplanname.yml file generated would have oscustom attributes listed in the following fashion,

 ```yaml
 os_custom_attributes_for_server_profile: